4 reasons to hire a counselor for international college advising

 As the school year comes to a close and high school juniors look onwards to the big college question looming ahead, summer marks a time when a lot of students begin to get really serious about their college search.

 And for those in the early stages of considering an education beyond their borders, many will assume that applying for college abroad is the same as applying for college in the U.S.

-Unfortunately, they couldn't be more mistaken--but that's exactly where a professional can help.
+Unfortunately, they couldn't be more mistaken -- but that's exactly where a professional can help in international college advising.

 Here are some other reasons to consider hiring an independent educational consultant (IEC) to help your child apply for college abroad.

 International college advising - finding the best fit